gabbrealz/LearningPHP/README.md

 #### Option B: Running frontend with Vite's development server

-1. Starting from the `LearningPHP` working directory, run the following:
+1. Starting from the `LearningPHP/frontend` working directory, run the following:
     ```terminal
-    cd frontend
-    echo "VITE_BACKEND_BASE_URL=http://localhost/php-backend" > .env
     npm install
     npm run dev
     ```

 ## How to Run
 1. Open `XAMPP Control Panel`
-2. Start Apache
+2. Start XAMPP's Apache module
+3. Start XAMPP's MySQL module
-3. Open a browser and paste the URL depending on which option you chose
+4. Open a browser and paste the URL depending on which option you chose
     - Option A: `http://localhost/webprog-activity`
     - Option B: `http://localhost:5173`